 - Hulled seeds, like sunflower or sesame

-- Dried fruit, like raisins or cranberries (add in AFTER baking)
+- Dried fruit, like raisins or cranberries (add in after baking)

-- Mini chocolate chips (add in AFTER baking)
+- Mini chocolate chips (add in after baking)

 As written, this recipe makes about 3 cups of granola, which is about 6 servings.
 This amount is great for one or two people, but if you have a larger family of granola-eaters, feel free to double or triple the recipe!

+- Preheat the oven to 350ºF and line a large baking sheet with parchment paper.
 In a large bowl, stir together the oats, coconut, pumpkin seeds, maple syrup, pumpkin pie spice, and salt.

-Allow the granola to cool on the pan completely before removing it.
+- Allow the granola to cool on the pan completely before removing it.
+If you'd like to add any dried fruit, now is the time to stir it in.
 Use your hands to break the granola into smaller pieces and store it in an airtight container until ready to eat.
-Serve with your favorite milk or yogurt, or on its own.

-Granola can be stored in an airtight container at room temperature for up to a week, or in the fridge for up to a month.
+- Granola can be stored in an airtight container at room temperature for up to a week, or in the fridge for up to a month.
+Serve with your favorite milk or yogurt, or on its own for a crunchy snack.

 Per serving: Calories: 178, Carbohydrates: 23, Protein: 3, Fat: 8